Skip to content Skip to footer

 Other benefits: “limited access to Premium articles, exclusive newsletters, commenting, and virtual events with our leading journalists” for free whilst also supporting “truly independent journalism”.

 Some value is reserved for de-anonymized users (such as commenting and exclusive newsletters) whilst others are for subscribers only (including bookmarking content).
-The goal for is therefore to increase engagement through registration, community and other strategies, gradually moving a user towards paying for subscription.
+The goal for The Independent is therefore to increase engagement through registration, community and other strategies, gradually moving a user towards paying for subscription.

 engagement drives conversion and first-party data